Gogyoq/320-Cooking-Game/README.md

 # CookingMamaClone

 ### Setup
-Run the project in visual studio
+Run the project in visual studio 2022

-If you get a "SDL3.dll not found error"
+If you get any errors from the compiler finding libraries

-Copy `SDL3.dll` from frameworks/lib to x64/Debug
+Copy `SDL3.dll`, `SDL_ttf.dll` and `SDL_image.dll` from frameworks/lib to x64/Debug

-Run the project again and it shoudl work
+Run the project again and it should work